lukasberns/Dibasic/README.markdown

 	Users can open by default: [check]
 	Insert at: [Beginning]

-If you don't check `Users can open by default`, you need to go to `Dibasic » Accounts`, click on `Update` for your account and add yourself the permission for the `Posts` page.

 Now you should see that a new item named `Posts` has appeared in the navigation bar.
 Click on it.
 Voila, that's your posts editor.
 (If the `posts` table didn't exist before, Dibasic will show you a `Create` button to create the table for you.)